-Note: I recently played around with one of my numerous French presses and found that I needed to revise my previously lower opinion of this method.
+Note and Update: I recently played around with one of my numerous French presses and found that I needed to revise my previously lower opinion of this method.
 The coffee silt in the bottom does not annoy me as much these days and I enjoyed my French press brew.
 If you buy a French press, consider one that is double walled in order to keep the coffee warm.
 French presses show up ALL the time at 2nd hand stores so don't pay retail.

 The Hario product line (V60), et. al. I go to 2nd hand stores a lot and recently found a V60 carafe and filter at the Goodwill on 20th for only $8!
 You never know where you will find something good!